 You cannot track money you don’t see

 You want to know where your money goes.
-That is why you should keep track on your spending for a month or two.
-After that, you can go for developing a financial plan for your family budget.
+That is why you should keep track of your spending for a month or two.
+After that, you can go to developing a financial plan for your family budget.

 If you want to speed a little bit the process, open your bank accounts’ statements and go through the last two months.
 See if you can find out where your majority of the money goes.

 That will be the moment of truth.